 They wrongly expected to be released the following day, on the 10th.
 The reality of not being released dawned on them in the early hours of 10 August 1900.
-Early in the cold winter morning when night time temperatures in Winburg can drop to – 3 deg C with icy winds, instead of being released, their expectation was betrayed as they were herded onto train trucks.
+Early in the cold winter morning when nighttime temperatures in Winburg can drop to – 3 deg C with icy winds, instead of being released, their expectation was betrayed as they were herded onto train trucks.
 At exactly 6:00, the train departed for Cape Town to an uncertain future.
 He later wrote in his diary about that day: “It was clear to all how the Boers (Afrikaners) experienced events of that day with the greatest disdain and sadness (afsku en smart).”

 He describes 11 August 1900 as an awful day.
 Icy winds blew in from the north and they choked in the dust.
 The train stopped for a short while and children and the elderly were escorted off the train and sent home.
-At 2:00 in the afternoon they continue to journey to Cape Town.
-The trip turns into an ordeal as they receive no food and at the many small towns along the route, the English soldiers enforce an instruction that there were to be no communication with other Boers.
+At 2:00 in the afternoon, they continue to journey to Cape Town.
+The trip turns into an ordeal as they receive no food and at the many small towns along the route, the English soldiers enforce an instruction that there was to be no communication with other Boers.
 When the train stops at Worcester, Boers greet them with food parcels.
 At Paarl, young ladies force their way past the guards and hand the soldiers food parcels and addresses.
-The Boers who congregated at the station gave them an unexpected send off.
+The Boers who congregated at the station gave them an unexpected send-off.